-- 4. Remove/disengage any security devices that prohibit opening the computer. - 5.
-Place the computer face down on a soft flat surface.
+- 1. Remove all removable media, such as optical discs or USB flash drives, from the computer. - 2.
+Turn off the computer properly through the operating system, then turn off any external devices. - 3.
+Disconnect the power cord from the power outlet and disconnect any external devices. - 4.
+Remove/disengage any security devices that prohibit opening the computer. - Place the computer face down on a soft flat surface.
 HP recommends that you set down a blanket, towel, or other soft cloth to protect the bezel and screen surface from scratches or other damage. - 6.
-Turn the two screw latches at the bottom of the computer to the left (1) to release the bottom edge of the access panel. - 7.
-Rotate the bottom edge of the access panel up (2), and then lift the access panel off of the computer (3).
+Loosen the two captive screws at the bottom of the computer (1) to release the bottom edge of the access panel.

+7. Rotate the bottom edge of the access panel up (2), and then lift the access panel off of the computer (3).